Teaching "Richard Cory" in Class

 Robinson uses metaphors to create a noble image of Richard Cory as well.
 A metaphor makes a descriptive comparison between two objects or ideas.
 Robinson says that Cory was “richer than a king” and “he glittered when he walked.”
 These statements are not literal, but they create an image of nobility and privilege.
 Richard Cory is a representation of wealth, status, and privilege.

 The entire poem, before the last line, displays a tone of admiration and respect.
-The poorer, lower class townspeople respect and admire Richard Cory.
+The poorer, lower-class townspeople respect and admire Richard Cory.
 They look up to him, literally and figuratively.
 They want to be him.
 This build-up of Richard Cory’s character allows the last line to have a huge impact.
-The impact and irony of the last line is used to emphasize Robinson’s point that looks can be deceiving and to give the poem an ironic tone in the end.
+The impact and irony of the last line are used to emphasize Robinson’s point that looks can be deceiving and to give the poem an ironic tone in the end.

 Six of the lines in the poem begin with “and.”
 The repetition of this word helps to build a mental picture of Richard Cory.
 More importantly, the repetition places Cory higher and higher on his pedestal.
 This use of repetition helps build the narrative towards the climax.
 This technique adds to the impact and shock of the last line of the poem.

 The Meaning of the Poem